kstenerud/concise-encoding/README.md

 Concise Encoding
 ================

 Data communications have become too bloated and inefficient.
 The open, text based formats that supplanted the proprietary ones in the 90s are becoming a liability due to their size, codec complexity, and limited type support.
 And while there now are open binary formats, they lack what made text formats so successful: *human readability and editability*.
-The choice: a text format (which wastes power and bandwidth), or a binary format (which can't be edited).
+We're left with the choice between a text format (which wastes power and bandwidth), and a binary format (which can't be edited).

 Data format efficiency is becoming a serious cost, battery, heat, and environmental issue, so binary formats are an inevitability.
 The challenge is to come up with something versatile, compact, computationally simple to process, and also human editable.